kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 - Requires an extra component (the translator) in `kuma-dp`, which increases the implementation complexity

 - Less intuitiveness, so harder for troubleshooting issues

+## Other options

+### Allocate a new and separate port for each of TCP probe ports and skip them when setting up the transparent proxy iptables rules

+The TCP probe mechanism is broken by the transparent proxy redirection, when we skip redirecting traffic to these virtual probe ports, the probe traffic will go to the application directly.

+#### Positive Consequences

+- Ease of implementation

+- Keeping the compatibility with the existing HTTP based Virtual Probe and data plane data model

+#### Negative Consequences

+- The user experience of specifying virtual probes ports is more complex

 ## Decision Drivers